 Hello, my friends.
-We live in an era where several long-running properties has managed to endure for several decades and their iconic names, images, lines, characters, set pieces and tales are fully-ingrained into our popular culture.
+We live in an era where several long-running properties have managed to endure for several decades and their iconic names, images, lines, characters, set pieces and tales are fully-ingrained into our popular culture.
 One of those particular franchises started with a film that went against the era’s expected muscle-bound action movie hero of Schwarzenegger & Stallone and gave us a thrilling exploit of a regular law-abiding joe who came out to the West Coast to take in some Yuletide celebration but unintentionally found himself going up against foreign thugs and their lethally sophisticated ways.
 That movie is none other than the ’80s action masterpiece that is…

-Debuting in L.A. on July 12, 1988 before getting a widespread release on July 15, this film was based on a 1979 Roderick Thorp book called “Nothing Lasts Forever”, which originally told the tale of former NYPD Detective Joe Leland visiting his daughter Stephanie Gennaro who’s at a Christmas Eve party at the Klaxon Oil Corporation before he has to deal with German terrorists under the lead of Anton “Little Tony The Red” Gruber and their plans to expose the company’s shady foreign dealings.
-This literary sequel to the 1966 book “The Detective” (which itself became a 1968 film starring Frank Sinatra) changed certain elements around after Sinatra declined to reprise his role due to his age (his early 70s).
+Debuting in L.A. on July 12, 1988 before getting a widespread release on July 15, this film was based on a 1979 Roderick Thorp book called “Nothing Lasts Forever”, which originally told the tale of a former NYPD Detective named Joe Leland visiting his daughter Stephanie Gennaro who’s at a Christmas Eve party at the Klaxon Oil Corporation before he has to deal with German terrorists under the lead of Anton “Little Tony The Red” Gruber and their plans to expose the company’s shady foreign dealings.
+This literary sequel to the 1966 book “The Detective” (which itself became a 1968 film starring Frank Sinatra) changed certain elements around after Sinatra declined to reprise his role due to his age (he was in his early 70s at the time).
 Written by Jeb Stuart & Steven E. de Souza, directed by John McTiernan and starring Bruce Willis as NYPD Detective John McClane, the film actually received mixed reviews upon its initial release yet became a financial success, grossing over $140 million on a $28 million budget.
 Since the initial movie, it’s spawned four sequels, several video games and even a comic book series which serves as the subject of this review.
 As such, we head back to Johnny’s earlier days to venture into a tale known as…

 Published from September 2009 to April 2010, this eight-issue mini-series was written by Howard Chaykin, drawn by Stephen Thompson and colored by Matthew Wilson.
 What sort of trouble did our main man come across before he ever crossed paths with Hans Gruber?
 Let’s dive in and find out.